Wentao-Gao/Open-Set-Recognitions-of-Pigs/README.md

 These two file can help understand the concept.
 More details will be added.

-The research proposal is quite important.The overall plan is shown below.
+The research proposal is quite important.The overall content is shown below.

 |  Part | Content |
 | ----- | ------- |